Welcome!

 It is my joy and passion to help folks develop confidence in the bedroom and I believe every person deserves to feel great about their sexual self and relationships.
 I am on a mission to increase accessibility to sexual health education and thriving for all communities.

-I respect how intimidating it can feel to seek out support regarding sexual concerns.
-Especially when you don’t know who you are working with.
+I respect how intimidating it can feel to seek out support regarding sexual concerns - especially when you don’t know who you are working with.
 I am a curious, quirky, white, cisgender, ex-vangelical, queer woman.

 On a deep level, I want my clients to know that they’re not alone and that, as their coach, I’m not above them.
 This includes honoring the intersectionality of my clients’ identities, exploring what is important to them, and holding space for their grief and anger as well as their hopes and desires.